Tax Information Exchange Agreements ("TIEAs") are agreements which allow governments to exchange information relevant to their domestic tax laws.

 A TIEA can be terminated by either party to the agreement serving a notice of termination by letter to the competent authority of the other party.
 The notice will be effective from the first day of the month following the expiration of a period of three months after the date of receipt of such notice by the other party.
 Any request received up to the effective date of termination will be dealt with in accordance with the terms of each TIEA.

-As at 29 July 2011, Jersey had initialled but not formally signed TIEAs with the following countries:
+As at 15 July 2010, Jersey had initialled TIEAs with the following countries:

 Jersey has exchanged draft TIEAs with the following countries:

-Jersey has also invited all other G20 countries and OECD members to enter into TIEA negotiations.
+Jersey has also invited the G20 countries that are not OECD members, and the remaining OECD member countries, to enter into TIEA negotiations.

 It is important to note the caveat that appears in every TIEA which states that the TIEA will cover any identical or substantially similar taxes imposed by either party after the TIEA has been executed with the consent of the other party.